universato/ac-library-rb/README.md

 Currently, the Ruby version in AtCoder is 2.7.1.

-Therefore, 2.7.1 is recommended and may not work with other versions.
+Therefore, 2.7 and the latest 3.1 are tested.

 # Document